 Start/Finish: Cliff Pavilion at Worlds End State Park

 Bib Pick Up: Saturday 8:30AM to 10:00AM

 Registration is first come, first served.

-We will refund 50% of your entry fee minus any processing fees until September 22th, 2018.
+We will refund 50% of your entry fee minus any processing fees until September 16, 2023.
 Race registrations are not transferable to other participants or future races.
 Please consider these factors very carefully before registering.
 Please use your registration profile to request a refund.
 Due to maintaining a waiting list, we do not do deferrals or bib transfers.

 As it is in many trail races, the Worlds End Fall Classic has its own rules and practices.
 Please read carefully the race rules and warnings before the competition.

 - No unofficial or unregistered runners are permitted.

 - Every runner's bib must be clearly visible on the front of the body at all times.